Dozens of girls at India abuse shelter contract coronavirus

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 A probe was launched after almost 60 out of 171 vulnerable girls contracted the virus at the under-18s shelter in northern India´s Uttar Pradesh state.
 India has been grappling with a huge surge in coronavirus infections in recent weeks as the country gradually eases a strict months-long lockdown.
-“We have a total of 57 minor girls who have tested corona-positive at the shelter home,” Ajeet Kumar, a probation officer in Kanpur district of Uttar Pradesh, told AFP.
-“Many girls in such facilities have past or ongoing cases under the Protection of Children from Sexual Offences (POCSO) Act, or instances of elopement and other matters.
+"We have a total of 57 minor girls who have tested corona-positive at the shelter home," Ajeet Kumar, a probation officer in Kanpur district of Uttar Pradesh said.
+"Many girls in such facilities have past or ongoing cases under the Protection of Children from Sexual Offences (POCSO) Act, or instances of elopement and other matters."